mothur/mothur.github.io/_wiki/esophageal_community_analysis.md

 ### Parsimony test

-Ideally, you would take the time to generate a \"good\" phylogeny of your sequences.
+Ideally, you would take the time to generate a "good" phylogeny of your sequences.
 We have provided a neighbor-joining tree generated from esophagus.dist, which is named esophagus.tree.
 First we will use the parsimony test.
 This test was previously implemented in the TreeClimber